noahehall/theBookOfNoah/0current/blockchain/blockchain.md

   - non fungible: an economic term you could use to describe things like furniture, a song file, etc; things that arent exchangable for other items because they have unique properties
 - can only have one official owner (based on their private key) at a time
   - similar to how you sign messages with a private key to prove you created the msg,
+  - however there is a way to create fractional/shared ownership
+    - e.g to give others oportunities to own a part of an NFT without having to buy the whole thing
 - the creators public key serves as a certificate of authenticity for that digital Artifact
   - i.e. its a permanent part of the tokens history, and proves the NFT was created by the creator and not a counterfeit
 - use cases